EzraSkwarka/CYOA_Helper/README.md

 - Book loading and parsing
 - Terminal interaction
 - Book-specific Custom Style packs
+- A way to save/load the current notes
+- A way to save/load the current terminal output
 - A Collapsible Notes Section
 - A fully playable adventure
 - A write-up on how to build custom books